 For more information on Connecticut’s program, go to www.AccessHealthCT.com.

-Access Health CT’s list of Enrollment Fairs & Health Chats, can be found at: learn.accesshealthct.com/events
+Access Health CT’s list of Enrollment Fairs, can be found at: learn.accesshealthct.com/locations

 Important Dates & Details:

-Open Enrollment period runs each year from November 1 through January 31 of the following year.
+Open Enrollment period runs each year from November 1 through December 22nd, with all plans effective January 1st.

-Connecticut residents can continue to visit with Certified Application Counselors, including CACs at Federally Qualified Health Centers, Hospitals, Health Departments and State Agencies, and other health care providers, who are still providing services, if new applicants enrolling in Medicaid (HUSKY) and the Children’s Health Insurance Plan (CHIP), which is open year round.
+Connecticut residents can continue to visit with Certified Application Counselors, at various locations throughout the state, listed at http://learn.accesshealthct.com/locations/.
+New applicants enrolling in Medicaid (HUSKY) and the Children’s Health Insurance Plan (CHIP), can apply year round.